watermelon-addict/IM-Study-on-Sea-Ice/README.md

 </figure>

 <br/><br/>
-<h2> 4.3	Ising model parameters </h2>
+## 4.3	Ising model parameters
 <br/>
 In the IM Hamiltonian function, i.e., Equation (1), We set the following:
 <br/>
 ●  $σ_i$ is a real number between -1 and +1 for any cell i in the focus area.
 <br/>
 ●  <i, j> sums over all adjacent cells, so each spin interacts only with four sites that are positioned immediately left, right, above and below.
 <br/>
 ●  $J_{ij}$  is set to be constant within each simulation period across all cells.
 <br/>
-● Bi is set to be time-invariant within each simulation period.
+●  $B_i$ is set to be time-invariant within each simulation period.
 However, in order to capture the real-world external force variation across locations, especially the environmental differences from the coast area to the north pole, $B_i$ is set to be a linear function of $x_i$ (the row) and $y_i$ (the column) coordinates of cell i, i.e., $B_i = B_0+B_x (x_i-x_0 )+B_y (y_i-y_0)$, where $B_0$ is the average B over the lattice, and $x_0$ and $y_0$ are the coordinates of the lattice center.
 <br/>
 ●  I, the inertia factor, is set to be constant within each simulation period.
 <br/>
 ●  β, the inverse Boltzmann temperature, is set to 1 without loss of generality.
 <br/><br/>

 <h2> 4.4	Metropolis simulation setps </h2>